About evaluating and manipulating fields

 This section discusses the search commands that enable you to evaluate new fields, manipulate existing fields, enrich events by adding new fields, and parse fields with multiple values.

-- The Splunk search language enables you to extract fields in different ways using a variety of search commands.
+- You can use the Splunk SPL (search processing language) to extract fields in different ways using a variety of search commands.

 How to restrict usage of real-time search